The Good, the Bad, the Weird: Alternative versions

-Two versions of the film were released in cinemas: one being for the native Korean market and the other for international sales.
+Two versions of the film were released in cinemas: one for the native Korean market and the other for international sales.
 The Korean theatrical cut is 136 minutes long and the international cut is 129 minutes long.
 The Korean ending is more "upbeat" than the international version, including several more minutes of footage.
 In the alternative ending, The Weird, Tae-goo, gets up.
 He reveals the thick metal sheet he hid under his quilted jacket and limps over to demolish the corpse of Chang-yi, The Bad.
-While doing so, he discovers diamonds in Chang-yi's pocket and giggles with delight before realising he's surrounded by the Japanese army.
+While doing so, he discovers diamonds in Chang-yi's pocket and giggles with delight before realising he is surrounded by the Japanese army.
 Inadvertently lighting a stick of dynamite, Tae-goo scares off the Japanese and dives for cover after realising it was lit.
 Over the credits, Tae-goo sets off to continue hunting for the treasure with his bounty multiplied sevenfold, while The Good, Do-won, vindictively pursues him.
 The ending of the international version reflects the end that director Kim Jee-woon originally wanted.

 In the United Kingdom, the British Board of Film Classification ordered five seconds of cuts to the cinema release due to scenes of horse falls judged to be animal cruelty that violated the Cinematograph Films (Animals) Act 1937.